-“Whistleblowing” occurs when an employee (public or private) reports unlawful conduct of which they become aware during the course of their work activity.
+The practice of "Whistleblowing" occurs when an employee (public or private) reports unlawful conduct they become aware of in the course of their work.
+The aim of Whistleblowing is to bring to light misconduct of a general interest within a public or private organisation.

 Whistleblowing and European Legislation

-It provides minimum protection standards, aimed at harmonizing national regulations to protect whistleblowers who exercise their right to freedom of expression.
+It provides minimum protection standards, aimed at harmonising national legislation on whistleblower protection, who in reporting, exercise their right to freedom of expression: its adoption is deferred to the implementing national legislative decree.

 Whistleblowing and Italian Legislation